Accepting new and Telehealth Patients

 Psychiatry located in Uniondale, NY

 Many people with schizoaffective disorder are misdiagnosed with bipolar disorder or schizophrenia because they have symptoms of both.
-At Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, takes a holistic and integrated approach to treating schizoaffective disorder.
-Dr. Vansiea provides in-office and telehealth appointments for those living in the boroughs of New York City, including the Bronx, Brooklyn, Manhattan, Queens, and Staten Island, as well as people living in Suffolk and Nassau Counties and all residents of New York.
+At Coping Nurse Practitioner in Psychiatry Services in Kansas and Uniondale, New York, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, takes a holistic and integrated approach to treating schizoaffective disorder.
+Dr. Vansiea provides in-office and telehealth appointments for those living in Kansas and the boroughs of New York City, including the Bronx, Brooklyn, Manhattan, Queens, and Staten Island, as well as people living in Suffolk and Nassau Counties and all residents of New York and Kansas.
 Call the office or book a virtual or in-person appointment online.

 Schizoaffective Disorder Q & A